-A corollary in classical mathematics of \pstref{thfairecommesi0} is the the following theorem (as a special case of \thref{thcolsimralg}). \begin{corollaryc}[representation theorem] \emph{See \cite[Lorenzen, 1939]{Lor1939}, and the developments \cite{Lor1950,Lor1953} commented in \cite{CLN2019b}.} Any $\ell$-group $G$ is a subproduct of linearly ordered groups\footnote{Any $\ell$-group $G$ is a substructure of a product of linearly ordered quotient groups of $G$.
-In other words, there is a lattice subgroup of a product of linearly ordered groups which, as a lattice group, is isomorphic to the original lattice group.
-The English terminology is: any lattice group is a \textsl{subdirect product} of linearly ordered groups.} quotients of $G$.\end{corollaryc}
+A corollary in classical mathematics of \pstref{thfairecommesi0} is the the following theorem (as a special case of \thref{thcolsimralg}). \begin{corollaryc}[representation theorem] \emph{See \cite[Lorenzen, 1939]{Lor1939}, and the developments \cite{Lor1950,Lor1953} commented in \cite{CLN2019b}.} Any $\ell$-group $G$ is a subdirect product of linearly ordered groups\footnote{Any $\ell$-group $G$ is a substructure of a product of linearly ordered quotient groups of $G$.
+In other words, there is a lattice subgroup of a product of linearly ordered groups which, as a lattice group, is isomorphic to the original lattice group.} quotients of $G$. \end{corollaryc}

 \begin{remark} The theory of algorithmic complexity in the space of continuous real maps on the interval $\ClI{0,1} $ makes natural use of the divisible $\ell$-group structure (2-divisibility is sufficient).
 This space of functions is seen essentially as a Riesz space, and the multiplication of maps is relegated to the background.
 See for example \cite[definition 3.2.1]{LLM2001}.
 Note also that in this theory formulas are replaced by circuits (a short circuit can encode a very long formula).
 In this case we are in analysis rather than abstract algebra. \eoe\end{remark}